AlirezaChinian/SUMS-1400-Telegram-Bot/README.md

 ```
   $ python3 talkbot.py
 ```

+> Note: File IDs are unique for each Bot Token so sending file will not work due to that reason
 ## License
 SUMS 1400 Telegram Bot is licensed under the [GNU General Public License v3.0](https://github.com/AlirezaChinian/SUMS-1400-Telegram-Bot/blob/main/LICENSE)